slerman12/UnifiedML/README.md

 - [Contributing](#bar_chart-agents--performances) (Best way: [Donate]()!)

-> #### A library for reinforcement learning, supervised learning, and generative modeling.
+> A library for **reinforcement learning, supervised learning, and generative modeling**.
 And eventually, full-general intelligence.

 # :runner: Running The Code